Protect your business against burglars

 You won’t need to issue keys to your employees, so forgetting to lock doors and lost keys won’t be problems anymore.
 If you use locks and keys it’s important to check who holds the keys and, if any aren’t accounted for, your locks should be changed.

 Closed-circuit television (CCTV) cameras provide video surveillance and the option of recording any incidents at your site.
-They are another good deterrent for criminals looking for opportunities outside your normal operating times or when your business premises are empty.
+They are another good deterrent for burgulars or other criminals looking for opportunities outside your normal operating times or when your business premises are empty.

 You will need to be sensitive to legal and privacy restrictions and any recorded material, along with sensitive data about your staff, customers or suppliers, should ideally be stored away from your site.
 You should also make sure that employees are aware of the cameras and that they know their privacy will be respected.